soul-script/StrengthLog/README.md

   - Easily add new exercises as your routine evolves.
   - Edit exercise names or delete them if no longer needed.
 - **Flexible Workout Logging:**
-  - Log workout sessions for each exercise, including the date.
+  - Log workout sessions for each exercise, including the date (automatically normalized to midnight for consistency).
   - **Weighted Exercises:** Record multiple sets with specific weight and repetitions.
   - **Bodyweight Exercises:** Log bodyweight exercises (pull-ups, push-ups, dips, etc.) with reps only - no weight required.
   - **Mixed Workouts:** Combine both weighted and bodyweight sets within the same workout session.
   - Automatic calculation of estimated 1 Rep Max (1RM) for weighted sets using the Epley formula (with special handling for 1-rep sets).
   - Smart volume calculation: weight × reps for weighted exercises, total reps for bodyweight exercises.
+  - **Consistent Timestamps:** All workout dates are stored at midnight (00:00:00.000) for better organization and time zone consistency.
 - **Comprehensive Workout History:**
   - View a detailed history of all your workout sessions.
   - **Daily Grouping:** Workouts are grouped by day for a clear overview.
 Tap a day to see all sessions from that day.